wso2/docs-is/en/asgardeo/docs/guides/monitoring/asgardeo-events.md

 #### **User credential update event**

-When a user's credentials are updated, an event with the following data is created.
+A user's credentials (passwords) update event with the following data is generated when a user's credentials are updated by one of the methods below.

+- an administrator resets them through the Console.
+- an administrator forces a reset.
+- the user changes them from the My Account self-service portal.
+- the user initiates a forgot password sequence and updates them.

 <table>
 <thead>